The BMW 1M Coupe: Creating a Legend

-BMW was originally going to release the 1M as a limited production model of 2,700 units.
-Then due to overwhelming demand, the company lifted the cap and produced a total of 6,309 cars until June 2012 when production ceased.
+Initially, BMW planned to release the 1M as a limited production model consisting of 2,700 units.
+However, due to overwhelming demand, the company removed the production cap and ultimately manufactured a total of 6,309 cars until June 2012 when production ceased.
 Despite this, the 1M Coupe concluded its production in June 2012, having sold 740 units in the US and an additional 220 units in Canada.
 In total, 6,309 cars were sold worldwide.